 The prevalence of obesity in England is a significant public health concern, with more than one in four people affected.
 Obesity can lead to severe and potentially life-limiting conditions and costs the NHS and the wider economy billions of pounds annually.
 The management of overweight and obesity is one of the biggest challenges facing the health service, with nearly two-thirds of adults either overweight or obese.

-The Nice document says access to current drug treatments for obesity is limited to a specific population who have prediabetes and a risk factor for cardiovascular disease.
-Other drug treatment options available are “poorly tolerated” and “rarely used”.
+Access to current drug treatments for obesity is limited to a specific population who have prediabetes and a risk factor for cardiovascular disease, and other drug treatment options available are “poorly tolerated” and “rarely used”.
 Nice has concluded that there is a large unmet need for many people living with obesity, and that semaglutide would be a welcome new treatment option.

 Semaglutide will only be prescribed as part of a specialist weight management service involving input from several professionals, and for a maximum of two years.
 The drug will be accessible to people from a south Asian, Chinese, and black African or Caribbean background at a lower BMI, after advice from a medic.
 Experts have previously described the drug as “a gamechanger” and suggested that it could offer people an alternative to weight-loss surgery.

 The Approval of Semaglutide:

 The approval of semaglutide by Nice represents a significant development in the management of obesity in England.
 The drug offers a new treatment option for people with obesity and weight-related conditions, who have previously had limited access to drug treatments.
 The recommendation follows the launch of the government’s anti-obesity strategy in 2020, which included plans for a ban on TV and online adverts for food high in fat, sugar and salt before 9pm, and ending deals such as buy-one-get-one-free on unhealthy food high in salt, sugar and fat.